 Mostly due to the large number of cancer survivors who have told doctors about changes in memory and other cognitive abilities during or after cancer treatment, recent research has uncovered new evidence about the phenomenon.
 And today “chemo fog” is recognized as a very real potential side effect of cancer treatment.

-What is Chemo Fog?
+What Is Chemo Fog?

 Some studies suggest there are a multitude of factors that come into play.
 Certain drugs used during cancer chemotherapy may make the white and gray matter of the brain shrink slightly, which can affect how well we process and acquire information.
 Other agents may disrupt brain cell signaling and how neurons use oxygen.
 Multiple drugs used for long periods of time also seem to increase the risk for chemo brain.
-There is also some evidence that some patients may have an inherited susceptibility to chemo brain.
+There is also evidence that some patients may have an inherited susceptibility to chemo brain.
 Even cancer treatment itself can be a factor if there are complications such as anemia, fatigue, nutritional issues, sleep issues, or infection, for example, all of which can affect mental sharpness.

-Right now, doctors don’t know which patients may have the toughest time with chemo brain, but researchers are investigating several different potential genetic markers for increased vulnerability to the condition, as well as genes that may offer some protection, according to the National Cancer Institute (NCI).
+Right now, doctors don’t know which patients will have the toughest time with chemo brain, but researchers are investigating several different potential genetic markers for increased vulnerability to the condition, as well as genes that may offer some protection, according to the National Cancer Institute (NCI).